Student Experience

 • Lumberjack Club

-Interested students should contact Mr. Bailey or Mr. Frias.
+Interested students should contact Ms. Myers or Ms. Andrews.

 • Math Club

 Math Club is a student-driven club that provides a platform for students to expand their math knowledge while bonding with their peers.
 The club competes in the Maryland Math League, a monthly competition involving local private and public schools.
 Students attempt to answer six questions ranging from Pre-Algebra to Calculus in a time span of 30 minutes.
 The club also explores new math topics that may not be taught in the high school curriculum and participates in other local competitions.
 A knack for math is not needed to join the club, just a willingness to learn and have fun!
 Math Club is open to all students from grades 6-12, but most topics discussed in Math Club include skills from Precalculus and beyond.
-Math Club meets twice per month in an available Math classroom on days determined by student availability.
+Math Club meets twice per month in Burk 008 on days determined by student availability (on Tuesdays).

 • Model U.N.
 Club